Interested in an internship as an associate FCA examiner? Excellent!

-Please note: FCA does not provide housing for interns.
+Please note: FCA does not provide housing for interns or living expenses.

 At FCA, we are dedicated to ensuring equal opportunity for all applicants.
 We make all employment decisions without regard to non-merit factors, such as race, color, religion, gender, national origin, age, disability, protected genetic information, sexual orientation, parental status, marital status, or political affiliation.
 We provide reasonable accommodation to qualified individuals with disabilities.